robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Mara exhaled through her nose.
 She didn’t like being managed.
 But she liked competence.
 She liked women who spoke plainly.

 “Fine,” Mara said.
 “Here’s the structure.
-He is here full-time.
+Charlie is here: full-time.
 He keeps hours.
 He logs tasks.
 He does training modules the way I set them.
 He gets evaluated like all my staff.
 And if he fails, he fails.
-He doesn’t get protected by his mother.”
+No protection by anyone.”

 Charlie’s hand stopped again, just for a fraction.